The equilibrium measure for a nonlocal dislocation energy

 The energy \eqref{ce} arises as the $\Gamma$-limit of the discrete interaction energy of a system of $n$ positive edge dislocations with Burgers vector $\mathbf{e_1}$, as $n$ tends to infinity.
 More precisely, $I$ is the $\Gamma$-limit of $w_n/n^2$, where

-with respect to the weak$^*$ convergence of the empirical measures $\frac1n\sum_i\delta_{x^i}$ (see, e.g., \cite{MPS} for the derivation of a related energy starting from a semi-discrete strain energy model).
+with respect to the weak$^*$ convergence of the empirical measures $\frac1n\sum_i\delta_{x^i}$ (see Section~\ref{rmk:gamma}).
 Therefore, $I$ is the leading order or \textit{mean-field} behaviour of the Hamiltonian $w_n$, and the minimisers of $I$ represent the mean-field description of the minimisers of $w_n$, namely the equilibrium dislocation patterns at the mesoscale.
 Although such minimisers have not been characterised analytically so far - neither in the discrete nor in the continuum case - they are conjectured to be vertical wall-like structures (see, e.g., \cite{DUSI, HL, LBN93}).
 This belief has triggered a considerable interest in dislocation walls in the engineering and mathematical literature, and interactions, upscaled behaviour and dynamics of walls have been thoroughly analysed (see, e.g., \cite{BaskMes10, Berdi, GPPS1, Hall11, vMM, SB93}).

 In this paper we give a positive answer to the conjecture.
-We prove that the minimiser of $I$ exists, is unique, and is given by a \textit{one-dimensional, vertical} measure, namely the semi-circle law
+We prove that the minimiser of $I$ exists, is unique, and is given by a \textit{one-dimensional, vertical} measure, namely the semi-circle law on the vertical axis

+This is the first example of an anisotropic kernel for which the minimiser can be explicitly computed.
+Even in the radially symmetric case, the explicit characterisation of the equilibrium measure has been done only for the Coulomb potential in any dimension and for the logarithmic potential in dimension one.

-The case of a purely logarithmic potential, namely when $V = -\log|\cdot|$, has been studied for a variety of confinement potentials, and in a variety of contexts, such as, e.g., Fekete sets, orthogonal polynomials, random matrices, Ginzburg-Landau vortices, Coulomb gases.
-In the case of the logarithmic potential with the same confinement term as in \eqref{ce}, the minimiser is given by the circle law $\cirlaw:= \frac{1}{\pi} \chi_{B_1(0)}$ (see, e.g., \cite{Fro, SaTo}, and the references therein).
-The presence of the additional anisotropic term in the potential $V$ has therefore a dramatic effect on the structure of the equilibrium measure.
+In two dimensions the Coulomb potential, namely $V = -\log|\cdot|$, arises in a variety of contexts, such as, e.g., Fekete sets, orthogonal polynomials, random matrices, Ginzburg-Landau vortices, Coulomb gases.
+For the same confinement term as in \eqref{ce}, the minimiser is given by the circle law $\cirlaw:= \frac{1}{\pi} \chi_{B_1(0)}$ (see, e.g., \cite{Fro, SaTo}, and the references therein).
+Although the radial component of the potential in \eqref{V:int0} is exactly the Coulomb kernel, the presence of the additional anisotropic term has a dramatic effect on the structure of the equilibrium measure.
 Unlike $\cirlaw$, the support of $\semi$ is one-dimensional and its density is not constant.